I have published a new book that is entitled

 York City.
 Outside the window Brendan heard more

-fireworks from elsewhere in the neighbourhood, booming like distant thunder.
+fireworks from elsewhere in his own neighbourhood, booming like distant

-with alcohol so he plugged up his ears.
-The quiet then allowed him to ponder.
+amplified with alcohol so he plugged up his ears.
+The quiet then allowed him to

+ponder.
 So this was now a whole new year, 1963.
-He wondered what came next, presumably 1964.
+He wondered what came next,

-What happened when they got to 1969; would the year after that then be
+presumably 1964.
+What happened when they got to 1969; would the year after that

 "Come on, Bren."